 Wherever you live, January is one of the best months to read vegetable gardening books and plan your spring and summer gardens.
 In light of last year’s experience, what changes will you make in the new season?
 Start jotting down your ideas and make sowing and planting maps.

 January also is a good month to clean and sharpen tools and service equipment.

 In mild-winter regions where the ground is not frozen, January is the start of the new growing year.

 Rhubarb.
 Rhubarb can be planted this month.
 Set roots 3 feet (.9m) apart in soil rich in aged compost or aged manure.
 Root tops should be set about 1 inch (2.5cm) below soil level.
 Place a 3-inch (7.6cm) layer of compost over each root after planting.
-Do not harvest newly planted rhubarb the first season rather let these perennial roots become well established for an ample harvest next year.
+Do not harvest newly planted rhubarb in the first season rather let these perennial roots become well-established for an ample harvest next year.

 Established rhubarb can be fed in January.
 Again add a 3-inch (7.6cm) layer of well-aged compost to the bed.
 To encourage early growth, cover rhubarb plants with a large upturned box or bucket.

 Rotating crops: In addition to new beds, January is the time to plan crop rotations and succession plantings for the upcoming season.
 Tomatoes, beans, cucumbers, and potatoes will benefit from a three- or four-year crop rotation.
 Rotating crops will keep many pests and diseases from getting started in your garden.

 Seed catalogs: If you don’t have the new seed catalogs, get them now or begin searching the internet for new vegetable varieties you’d like to grow this next spring.
 Apart from the old favorites which are usually easy to come by, order varieties–the ones you’ve never grown before–early.
 Many regional and hard-to-find seed growers have limited supplies.